polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 **[switch]** can only contain two types of children nodes; **[case]** and **[default]**.
 The **[default]** node will be evaluated if _none_ of the **[case]** node's values are matching the evaluated value of your **[switch]**.
-Try evaluating the following in your _"Eval"_ to understand what I mean.
+Try evaluating the following in your _"Eval"_ component to understand this.

 ```
 .val:fooXX